Rah1x/gotoManual/README.md

 # README

-Goto various manual with one click (opens in browser).
+Go to various manuals with one click (opens in browser).

 ## Features